vlang/v/doc/docs.md

 - `-L` for adding C library files search paths
 - `-D` for setting compile time variables

-You can use different flags for different targets.
+You can (optionally) use different flags for different targets.
 Currently the `linux`, `darwin` , `freebsd`, and `windows` flags are supported.

 NB: Each flag must go on its own line (for now)